 The School of Language and Scripture, at Moorlands College, helps to prepare people from across Europe and beyond to be effective parts of the Bible translation, language and development movement.

 ‘When I got this amazing chance to study at Moorlands College, I realised that it’s exactly what I was dreaming of,’ shares Liliya, who is also studying on the MA Language, Community and Development programme at the School of Language and Scripture.

 ‘Getting and sharing experience with other missionaries, exploring new horizons of linguistics and culture science – I’ve been so blessed through the whole course!’

 The Masters in Language, Community and Development at the School of Language and Scripture (accredited by the University of Gloucestershire) prepares people for the diverse contexts in which they are going to work.

 Reflecting the complexity of these contexts, the central focus is ensuring students are equipped to be good listeners and learners, and flexible, kingdom-focused colleagues.

 This means several parts of the training are applicable for cross-cultural work in and through the church here in the UK, as well as elsewhere in the world.
 Alongside training in these interpersonal qualities, we provide subject-specific training in the technical areas of Scripture engagement, literacy and education, linguistics, and Bible translation.

 ‘Students are equipped to be good listeners and learners, and flexible, kingdom-focused colleagues’

-The School of Language and Scripture delivers the training in a modular format so it can fit around existing work or home commitments.
 The first two modules of the Masters in Language, Community and Development – together forming Foundations for Living and Working Cross-Culturally – are particularly relevant for any individuals or teams preparing to work cross-culturally in the UK or overseas.
 They aim to provide a strong introduction to many of the considerations around cross-cultural work and are therefore appropriate to all fields of work.